containeroo/renvsubst/README.md

 | `--suffix`                   | Only replace variables with the specified suffix.                                                                        |
 | `--variable` [VARIABLE_NAME] | Specify variable to replace.
 If not provided, all variables will be replaced.
 Variables can be specified multiple times. |

 The variables will be substituted according to the specified prefix, suffix, or variable name.
 If none of these options are provided, all variables will be substituted.
-When one or more options are specified, only variables that match the given prefix, suffix, or variable will be replaced, while all others will remain unchanged.
+When one or more options are specified, only variables that match the given prefix, suffix, or variable name will be replaced, while all others will remain unchanged.

 ## Escaping

 To retain a variable's original value and prevent it from being substituted by an environment variable, add a second dollar sign ($).
 For example, to escape VAR_NAME, use `$$VAR_NAME`, `$${VAR_NAME}`, or `$${VAR_NAME:-DEFAULT_VALUE}`.
 The second dollar sign will be removed, resulting in `$VAR_NAME`, `${VAR_NAME}`, or `${VAR_NAME:-DEFAULT_VALUE}`.

 To turn off escaping entirely, use the `--no-escape` flag.
-Escaping is evaluated after the evaluation of the variable, so you only need to escape text like this:

 `$${VAR_NAME}` will be replaced with `${VAR_NAME}`.
 `$$VAR_NAME` will be replaced with `$VAR_NAME`.